LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 This is the final version of GEGL Effects ever, meant to replace GEGL Effects CE.
 Though it can co-exist with all other versions of GEGL Effects on my Github.

-GEGL Effects (lb:effects) is another revision of GEGL Effects to make it as professional and polished as possible.
+This revision released April 14 2025 is to make GEGL Effects as polished as possible

 ## Preview of GEGL Effects